annavanharmelen/Null-cue-gaze-bias-analysis/README.md

 - Change the code, so this function can find the data corresponding to each participant.

 ## Running
-The analysis runs in parts, some of which are dependent on each other.
+The analysis runs in multiple parts, some of which are dependent on each other.

 All main behavioural data is analysed in AnnaVidi1_get_behaviour_230418.m.
 Some extra behavioural data is analysed in AnnaVidi1_extra_behavioural_data.m.
 If you have additional questionnaire data it is loaded in and analysed in AnnaVidi1_qualtrics_data.m.